 - Have direct experience with younger kids (2-7th grade) if tutoring those age groups.

-- Have one-on-one tutoring experience in any setting (personal, professional, academic, etc.)
+- Have extensive one-on-one tutoring experience in a professional setting.

 - Are able to commit for a full academic year (2 semesters)